SilkRose/Pony/stories/chaotic-crush/01-chaotic-crush.md

 Discord snaps his fingers, reverting the change.
 "Okay, fine."

 "Thank you.
 Now, what I mean is to take her on a *romantic* date.
 A special outing with just the two of you.
-Maybe a... picnic!
+Maybe a… picnic!
 That's something Fluttershy might like."

 "A romantic picnic, you say?
 But I still haven't digested the words Twilight gave me.
 They're still in here, where I usually keep my butterflies."
 He pats his belly.

-"...
-Pardon me?"
+"… Pardon me?"

 "I need more advice from Fluttershy's friends before I can decide."